Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 - Do not sit for long amounts of time.
 You may put too much pressure on your anus.
 Pressure on your anus may cause a rectal prolapse.

 What is manual reduction of a rectal prolapse?

 Manual reduction is a procedure you can do to place your rectum back inside of your anus.
 Your healthcare provider will show you how to do a manual reduction.
 You may need a family member to help you with manual reduction.
 The following are general steps to follow.
 Your healthcare provider may give you specific steps to follow.

 - Your healthcare provider may tell you to apply sugar to your rectum before manual reduction.
 This may help decrease the swelling of your rectum, and make it easier to put back inside your anus.
-Ask your healthcare provider about how to apply sugar to your rectum.
+Ask your provider about how to apply sugar to your rectum.